BlackIceDragon/BlackIceDragon/README.md

 - 👋 Hi, I’m @BlackIceDragon
 - 👀 I’m interested in mostly cars and computers.
 - 🌱 I’m currently learning web development and server management.
 - 💞️ I’m looking to collaborate on nothing so far.
-But am looking to learn.
+But am looking to get into some projects here in the future as I learn Github.
 - 📫 How to reach me.

 <!---